Nina Turner: Bernie Sanders 2020 presidential campaign

-On February 21, 2019, Turner was named a national co-chair of the Bernie Sanders 2020 presidential campaign.
+In February 2019, Turner was named a national co-chair of the Bernie Sanders 2020 presidential campaign.
 She appeared on Hardball with Chris Matthews, Meet the Press, Politics Nation, State of the Union, and other programs in support of Sanders.

 A few weeks before the 2020 Democratic National Convention, Turner expressed her disdain for being forced to choose between presumptive Democratic nominee Joe Biden and incumbent Donald Trump.
 She told Peter Nicholas of The Atlantic, "it's like saying to somebody, 'You have a bowl of shit in front of you, and all you've got to do is eat half of it instead of the whole thing.'
 It's still shit."
 Turner declined to endorse Joe Biden in the 2020 United States Presidential election after Biden officially became the Democratic nominee.

 In September 2020, in partnership with Mercury Public Affairs, Turner launched the progressive public affairs firm Amare Public Affairs.